-Congress has developed several statutory exceptions to the Federal anti-kickback statute.
-14 In addition, the U.S. Department of Health and Human Services has promulgated safe harbor regulations that, if met, would protect persons from sanctions under the Federal anti-kickback statute.
+kickback statute and do not serve as the basis for an exclusion.
 15 However, safe harbor protection is afforded only to those arrangements that precisely meet all of the conditions set forth in the safe harbor.
 Compliance with a safe harbor is voluntary.
 Arrangements that do not comply with a safe harbor are evaluated on a case-by-case basis.